Vision-CAIR/MiniGPT-4/README.md

 @article{Chen2023minigpt,
-  title={MiniGPT-v2: Large Language Model as a Unified Interface for Vision-Language Multi-task Learning}, author={Chen, jun and Deyao, Zhu and Shen, Xiaoqian and Li, Xiang, Liu Zechu, Zhang Pengchuan, Krishnamoorthi Raghuraman,  Chandra Vikas, Xiong Yunyang and Elhoseiny, Mohamed}, journal={github}, year={2023}
+  title={MiniGPT-v2: Large Language Model as a Unified Interface for Vision-Language Multi-task Learning}, author={Chen, Jun and Zhu, Deyao and Shen, Xiaoqian and Li, Xiang and Liu, Zechu and Zhang, Pengchuan and Krishnamoorthi, Raghuraman and Chandra, Vikas and Xiong, Yunyang and Elhoseiny, Mohamed}, journal={github}, year={2023}
 }